- Introduction to the dark side of intactivism

 and in reply …

 Brother K (original name Kenneth David Hopkins) has become something of a cult-leader in the movement, judging by the fawning comments his adoring followers shower upon him.
+They even have a devotional video: https://vimeo.com/256436369 .
 And dissenters are quickly silenced.
-There is even a Facebook group “Blocked by Brother K”.
+In fact there is a Facebook group “Blocked by Brother K”.

 The great leader, in his own words, on his own Facebook page (11 July 2017) …